kirbodevv/S.A.U.W.-/docs/README.md

 # Documentation

-Here is the complete S.A.U.W documentation. (not yet)
+Here is the complete S.A.U.W. documentation. (not yet)

 ## Table of contents